Shravan Maas Rituals: Important Pujas to perform during shravan Month

 fasting either for the whole Sawan Month or at least every Monday of the Shravan Maas.You may like: Fasting during Shravan Maas

-- Chanting the Shiva Chalisa and performing aarti of Lord Shiva is highly fortune in the Sawan Month.
+- Chanting the Shiva Chalisa and performing aarti of Lord Shiva is a highly fortune in Sawan Month.

 - Offering milk and holy water, during Shravan Month to Lord Shiva lingam in the Shiva temple is considered as one's good deeds or Punya.

-- Shravan month is considered very auspicious to the devotees of Lord Shiva and almost everyone of them will be fasting either for the whole month or at least every Monday of the Sawan Maas.
-As Rudraksh is symbolic to Lord Shiva, wearing the Rudraksh on Shravan maas is considered very auspicious, as well.
-Devout devotees of Lord Shiva make sure to wear a Rudraksh during this time of the year to please him.
-Devotees also do japa with Rudraksh mala to please Lord Shiva.
+- Shravan month is considered very auspicious to the devotees of Lord Shiva and almost every one of them will be fasting either for the whole month or at least every Monday of the Sawan Maas.
+As Rudraksha is symbolic to Lord Shiva, wearing the Rudraksh on Shravan maas is considered very auspicious, as well.
+Devout devotees of Lord Shiva make sure to wear a Rudraksha during this time of the year to please him.
+Devotees also do Japa with Rudraksha mala to please Lord Shiva.
 Taking an early morning bath and chanting "Om Namah Shivay" with the beads nine or one hundred and eight times.
 It is also advised to wash the beads with Gangajal at least once every week during this month.

 - Chanting the Maha Mrutyunjay Mantra, during some auspicious time of Shravan month is very important.
 Maha Mrityunjay Mantra

 - Offering Bibhuti to Lord Shiva and smearing some of it on one's forehead is also very auspicious during Shravan month.

 - Following Eka Bhukta Bhojan or having one single meal in a day or Nakhtha Vratam i.e., fasting during the day and having prasad or fruits at night is highly rewarding and meritorious throughout Sawan Maas.